Configuring Qt Creator

 However, if you install the stand-alone Qt Creator package, build Qt Creator from sources, or install several Qt versions, you may need to tell Qt Creator where to find the Qt versions and compilers by adding the paths to them and by creating kits that use them.

 To make Qt Creator behave more like your favorite code editor or IDE, you can change the settings for keyboard shortcuts, color schemes, generic highlighting, code snippets, and version control systems.
-In addition, you can enable experimental plugins and disable plugins that you do not need.
+In addition, you can enable and disable Qt Creator features by managing plugins.

 The following sections summarize the options that you have and point you to detailed information to help you specify any required settings and to make using Qt Creator a better experience for you.

 Qt Creator is an integrated development environment (IDE) that you can use to develop Qt applications.
-While Qt installers typically install Qt Creator, stand-alone Qt Creator installers never install Qt or any Qt tools, such as qmake.
-To use Qt Creator for Qt development, you also need to have a Qt version and a compiler installed.
+While you can use the Qt Installer to install Qt Creator, the stand-alone Qt Creator installer never installs Qt or any Qt tools, such as qmake.
+To use Qt Creator for Qt development, you also need to install a Qt version and a compiler.
+If you update the compiler version later, you can register it into Qt Creator.

-Qt installers, such as SDKs, often attempt to auto-detect the installed compilers and Qt versions.
-If they succeed, the relevant kits will automatically become available in Qt Creator.
-If they do not, you must add the kits yourself to tell Qt Creator where everything is.
+The Qt Installer attempts to auto-detect compilers and Qt versions.
+If it succeeds, the relevant kits will automatically become available in Qt Creator.
+If it does not, you must add the kits yourself to tell Qt Creator where everything is.

-To add kits, select Tools > Options > Kits > Add.
+To add kits, select Edit > Preferences > Kits > Add.

 For more information, see Adding Kits.

 Each kit consists of a set of values that define one environment, such as a device, compiler, and Qt version.
-If you know you have installed a Qt version, but it is not listed in Tools > Options > Kits > Qt Versions, you must add it.
+If Edit > Preferences > Kits > Qt Versions does not show all the installed Qt versions, select Link with Qt.

 For more information, see Adding Qt Versions.

-Also check that your compiler is listed in Tools > Options > Kits > Compilers.
+Also check that Edit > Preferences > Kits > Compilers shows your compiler.

 For more information, see Adding Compilers.